 Shakshuka can be enjoyed in countless variations based on your preferences and taste.
 You can have the old but gold traditional recipe or spice it up a little bit with paprika or cumin.
 But whatever the combination, this mouthwatering delight is still culinary magic.

-Me and pomegranate, that's a definition of a love-hate relationship.
+Pomegranate and I, that's a definition of a love-hate relationship.
 I love to eat it or drink its juice, but I hate to peel it and prepare it.
 And I don't know a single person who does.
-The process is a hassle and I'm not even talking about the mess.
+The process is a hassle, and I'm not even talking about the mess.
 Luckily for me and all of you lazy peelers out there, there are flowing rivers of pomegranate juice on the streets of Israel.
 Figuratively speaking.
 So, you don’t have to do anything but enjoy your drink.

-Not only is pomegranate fresh a treat for your sweet tooth, but it also has like a bazillion health benefits.
+Not only is pomegranate a fresh treat for your sweet tooth, but it also has a bazillion health benefits.
 Packed with antioxidants and essential nutrients, this delightful elixir is believed to promote heart health and boost immunity.
-And you can slurp 4 pomegranates in a minute, that's what I call efficient vitamin boost!
+And you can slurp 4 pomegranates in a minute, that's what I call an efficient vitamin boost!

-The best juice I had was in Via Dolorosa in Jerusalem—a holy site which is believed to be walked by Jesus.
+The best juice I had was in Via Dolorosa in Jerusalem—a holy site which is believed to have been walked by Jesus.
 Now I get why the juice tasted truly divine!

 Shawarma